-We will be reducing costs to match income, but we feel we can do that effectively by being careful in our hiring practices.
+CCS will reduce costs to match income, but we feel we can do that effectively by being careful in our hiring practices.
 The largest part of the budget is salaries, so we would plan to utilize parental and community volunteers when possible.
 If necessary we can adjust from the budgeted 20 student to 1 teacher ratio to something a little higher to be able to stay within budget.